 In an emergency situation

-ADOPT

 AUTHORIZED USES AND / OR DISCLSOURES

 There are situations which require an individual’s authorization prior to the use/ and or disclosure of their protected health information.

 Marketing - this agency will ensure that an authorization has been completed prior to the marketing of any non-health care product.